Philly May ‘Own’ the Cheesesteak, but Montco Versions Hold Up, Gaining Top Spot in Recent Rating

-Many Montgomery County spots made a list of 60 Philly Cheesesteak favorites in the Philadelphia region, writes Jeff Belonger for myphillyalive.com.
-The list, ranked highest to lowest, is part of a seven-day tour to find the ultimate Philly cheesesteak.
+Many Montgomery County spots made a 2020 list of 60 Philly cheesesteak favorites in the Philadelphia region, writes Jeff Belonger for myphillyalive.com.
+The list, ranked highest to lowest, resulted from a part of a seven-day tour in 2020 to find the ultimate Philly cheesesteak.

-The tour covered Philadelphia, the surrounding counties, and parts of New Jersey.
+The research covered the city itself, its surrounding counties, and parts of New Jersey.

-Goomba’s Pizzaria in Colmar has a rating of 8.37, and came in at 6th place.
+Goomba’s Pizzaria in Colmar had a rating of 8.37, earning it sixth place.

-Tonelli’s Pizza Pub in Horsham, at a rating of 8.28.
-Using Liscio’s Italian Bakery bread with Ribeye steaks, came in at 8th place.
+Tonelli’s Pizza Pub in Horsham scored 8.28.
+Using Liscio’s Italian Bakery bread with Ribeye steaks, came in eighth.

-Giuliano’s Deli in Lansdale tied with 2 others at 19th place with a rating of 7.9.
-They use Collegeville Italian Bakery bread along with chopped ribeye.
+Giuliano’s Deli in Lansdale tied with two others shops at 19th, place with a rating of 7.9.
+It uses Collegeville Italian Bakery bread along with chopped ribeye.

-Ray’s Pizza in Lansdale was tied with three others and has a rating of 7.8.
-They use Conshohocken Italian Bakery bread and a Ribeye Porterhouse meat blend; tied with Via Marconi’s Pizza Pub in Hatfield, with a rating of 7.8, tied at No. 27.
+Ray’s Pizza in Lansdale was tied with three others with a 7.8 score.
+Its version also uses Conshohocken Italian Bakery bread and a ribeye-porterhouse meat blend.
+Via Marconi’s Pizza Pub in Hatfield, shared that 7.8 rating and the No. 27 finish.

 Find out more about the tour at myphillyalive.com.